near/NEPs/specs/Standards/MultiToken/README.md

 ```
 # Drawbacks
 [drawbacks]: #drawbacks
 Doing this adds another spec and codebase to the standards.
-It could be seen that we could leave this to developers to implement custom solutions and have them create a token that just uses FT and NFT together.
+It could be seen that we could leave this to developers to implement custom solutions and have them create a contract that implements both `NEP-141` and `NEP-171` methods together.
 There is some additional complexity
 in ux, when considering batch size request and gas limitations, that might trip some developers up.

 # Rationale and alternatives